 - You have to be in the public gallery for your question to be considered.

 - Multi-part questions are not permitted and contextual statements or extra information before or after the question cannot be read.

-- Questions may be disallowed by the Chairperson under Rule 55 of Chapter 2 in the Governance Rules.
+- Questions may not be allowed by the Chairperson under Rule 55, Chapter 2 in our Governance Rules.

-- To be allowed, all questions must relate to a matter on the Council meeting agenda and/or already have been sent in writing to a Councillor or a member of Council staff more than 10 working days before the Council meeting.
+- To be allowed, all questions must relate to a matter on the Council meeting agenda.
+Or, they must already have been sent in writing to a Councillor or a member of Council staff more than 10 working days before the Council meeting.

-You can find full details of questions that may be disallowed in Rule 55 of Chapter 2 in the Governance Rules.
+You can find full details of questions that may not be allowed in Rule 55, Chapter 2 in our Governance Rules.

 How to submit a question

-You can submit a question for public question time by completing our Public question time form.
+You can submit a question for public question time by completing our Public question time form-external site.

-Consequently, any personal information that you disclose, including your name and image, will be collected by Council and made publicly available as part of the recording of the meeting.
-Your name and the organisation you are speaking on behalf, if applicable, will also be recorded in the official written minutes of the meeting.
+Any personal information that you share, including your name and image, will be collected by Council and made publicly available as part of the recording of the meeting.
+Your name and the organisation you are speaking on behalf of (if applicable) will also be recorded in the official written minutes of the meeting.

-For more information on deputations, submissions and presentations, download our Governance Rules.
+For more information on deputations, submissions and presentations, see our Governance Rules page.